 In fall 2017, I joined the philosophy faculty at Illinois State University as assistant professor on the tenure track.
 I teach courses in ethics, politics, and environmental philosophy, some of which satisfies the interdisciplinary Environmental Studies minor.
-I’m looking forward to getting to know ISU students.
+Our department offers a number of interdisciplinary courses of study, so Redbirds bring a wide range of knowledge to our philosophical discussions.
+My environmental ethics students also come from other important majors such as renewable energy, conservation biology, and agricultural science.

 I taught four consecutive semesters of ethics and philosophy of the human person at St. John’s University between 2007 and 2009.